Programme

 Case study: Supporting the Provider Market Team use of RITA in care homes

-Diane Moore , Project Coordinator Supporting the Provider Market, Durham
+Diane Moore , Project Coordinator Supporting the Provider Market, Durham CC

 Case study: Apprenticeship project